thecredibleway/thecredibleway-com/docs/jesus/crediblilty/the-martyrs.md

 honest and sincere character.
 Upon first meeting Jesus, Bartholomew was amazed that Jesus knew him intimately, prompting his immediate belief ([John 1:45–51](https://www.biblegateway.com/passage/?search=John%201%3A45%E2%80%9351&version=NKJV)).
-After the resurrection and ascension of Christ, Bartholomew traveled extensively to spread the Gospel in Mesopotamia, Persia, Arabia and then India, where he is credited with bringing Christianity and leaving behind a copy of the gospel of Matthew.
+After the resurrection and ascension of Christ, Bartholomew travelled extensively to spread the Gospel in Mesopotamia, Persia, Arabia and then India, where he is credited with bringing Christianity and leaving behind a copy of the gospel of Matthew.